catrinehom/ContigExtractor/README.md

 # ContigIdentifyer

-ContigIdentifyer is pipeline to find read ID's from Nanopore MinION sequencing matching an input database.
+ContigIdentifyer is a pipeline to find read ID's from Nanopore MinION sequencing matching an input database.

 ## Requirements